Uniformly hot nightside temperatures on short-period gas giants

-For each model fit, we perform a grid search in parameter space to find the parameters that minimize $\chi^{2}$.
-Versions of the models with H$_{2}$ to 2H$^{-}$ provide better fits to the data than those without (\cref{table:fits}).
-The best fit model predictions can be seen in \cref{fig:EBfig} and \cref{fig:Komacekfig}.
-The energy balance model incorporating hydrogen dissociation yields the best fit of all the models we consider.
-If one presumes that hot Jupiters have similar atmospheric opacity, then the nightside data suggest that hot Jupiters all have very similar wind velocities, despite dynamical predictions to the contrary.
+For each model fit, we performed a grid search in parameter space to find the parameters that minimize $\chi^{2}$.
+Models that allow for hydrogen dissociation provide better fits to the data than those without, even though this does not increase the number of parameters.
+The best fit model predictions can be seen in \Cref{fig:fitsCombined}.
+The semi-analytic energy balance model incorporating hydrogen dissociation yielded the best fit of all the models we considered.
+In the context of the energy balance model, the trend in observed nightside temperatures suggests that all hot Jupiters have similar wind velocities, contrary to predictions.

-Alternatively, the flat nightside temperature trend for hot Jupiters and relatively small planet-to-planet variance could be evidence that typical hot Jupiters ($T_{0} <$3500K) all have the same species of clouds on their nightsides.
-These clouds would emit thermal radiation around the same effective temperature, regardless of temperatures below the clouds, and block outgoing longwave radiation from below.
+Alternatively, dynamical predictions may be correct, but ultimately overshadowed by optically thick nightside clouds.
+Clouds are predicted to be present on the nightsides of all hot Jupiters \cite{Parmentier2016,Powell2018,Roman2018}, but the cloud composition depends on the temperature, pressure, and cloud formation physics.
+Observationally, nightside clouds have been previously invoked to explain non-detections of nightside flux \cite{Kataria2015,Wong2015,Stevenson2017}.
+The nightside temperature trend \--- or lack thereof \--- implies that the hot Jupiters in our study all have nightside clouds that emit at similar temperatures.
+Vertical mixing sets the cloud top pressure, so in principle we could be seeing cloud tops from different cloud species that all happen to have similar vertical cloud-top temperatures.

-As a test of the cloud hypothesis, we compute the nightside brightness temperatures in the two \textit{Spitzer} channels for the ten planets with both 3.6~$ \mu$m and 4.5~$\mu$m phase curves.
-A gray, optically thick cloud deck would yield a similar opacity for both the 3.6~$\mu$m and 4.5~$\mu$m observations, and hence the same brightness temperature at each wavelength (in other words, a blackbody).
-We compute the \textit{Spitzer} brightness temperature color, or normalized difference in nightside brightness temperatures, for each planet.
-As can be seen in \cref{fig:DeltaT}, all ten planets with phase curves at both \textit{Spitzer} wavelengths have brightness temperature colors consistent with zero, as one would expect for optically thick clouds.
+A simpler explanation is that hot Jupiters all have the same species of nightside clouds, which condense at a similar cloud-base temperature.
+The emitting temperature corresponds to the cloud-top temperature, which would be slightly cooler than the condensation temperature.
+These clouds would emit thermal radiation around the same effective temperature, and block outgoing longwave radiation from below, requiring clouds with large grains.
+Potential cloud species include manganese sulfide or silicate clouds, based on condensation curves \cite{Parmentier2016}.
+As we show in \Cref{fig:DeltaT}, the nightside infrared colours are roughly isothermal.
+The similarity of the brightness temperature between \textit{Spitzer} bandpasses implies that they are probing parts of the atmosphere with similar temperatures, consistent with optically thick clouds.